‘Where the living are the ghosts, and the dead are the ones being haunted’.

 ‘No.’ said the professor, the look on his face becoming suddenly wistful.
 ‘You are.
 I can only dream.’

 Haunters was published in May, 2012 by that plucky little publishing outfit, The Chicken House.
 Read an early review here.
 And if you are good enough to buy the book, I hope you enjoy it!
-The US edition (pictured here) is due for release in June 2013.
+The US edition (pictured here) was released in June 2013.
 Read its Kirkus review here.
 Haunters is available in Australia, New zealand and Canada.
 There are also Spanish and Dutch editions as well as an audio version.

 ‘Reluctant readers and adventure/suspense junkies will gallop through this volume and haunt the shelves for the sequel (Adventure.
 10-14).’ — Kirkus